abpframework/abp/docs/en/Community-Articles/2022-04-06-Concurrency-Check-in-ABP-Based-Applications/POST.md

 }
 ```

-* To enable **Concurrency Check** for our entities, our entities should implement the `IHasConcurrencyStamp` interface, directly or indirectly.
+* To enable **Concurrency Check** for our entities, our entities should be implemented the `IHasConcurrencyStamp` interface, directly or indirectly.

 * [Aggregate Root](https://docs.abp.io/en/abp/5.2/Entities#aggregateroot-class) entity classes already implement the `IHasConcurrencyStamp` interface, so if we inherit our entities from one of these entity classes then we won't need to manually implement the `IHasConcurrencyStamp` interface.